martdegraaf/martdegraaf.github.io/src/blog/content/posts/2026-new-year/index.md

 I want you to know I started podcasting last year and the first episode went live on January 1st, 2026! 🎉 The podcast is called Oogkleppen and is recorded in Dutch.

+## Wrapping up 2025

+I want to share some numbers here to give some insights in my 2025.

+- Blog posts: 10
+- Spoken on stage: 8
+- Active Microsoft certifications: 5

+The company i work for 4Dotnet celebrated its 20th anniversary in 2025.
+I have been working there for 5 years now.
+We went on a trip to Lisbon with the team.
+Some of the cover images of the blog posts were taken there.

+## Setting goals for 2026

+As we step into 2026, it's a great time to set some personal and professional goals.
+Here are a few goals I have set for myself this year:

+- Speaking: give 6 talks, develop 1 new talk, speak at 2 new events (never spoken at before).
+- Podcast: release 6 episodes, have 6 guests, decide if Peter and I want to continue.
+- Health : Lose some kg, strength training 2x/week.
+- Blog: Publish 12 blog posts, every last Friday of the month at 16:00.

+### Anti-goal 2026: Only "Fun" or "Promised"

+In 2026, I commit to only engaging in activities that I either genuinely enjoy (≥7/10 energy) or have explicitly promised (clear agreement/expectation).
+Anything outside of that: don't do it or renegotiate.

+### Review

+I reviewed my goals with a peer and he asked me what my personal goals were for 2026 especially for my family.
+I tought about this throughly and decided to book a vacation with my family for our wedding anniversary.
+Thanks Peter for the great question!

 ## Workflows

 Let's talk about workflows.
 I have optimized my workflows for podcasting and blogging.
 It is just like Agile, start with something small and improve it over time.
 And focussing on the most important parts first.
 In this article I will share with you how I set up my podcasting and blogging workflows.